 This is the most important tip on the list.
 Normal defenders, such as Wall, will heal back to full health immediately after the defense phase if they take partial damage.
 This ability is called absorb and is extremely important to take advantage of.
 To see why, consider the following: if you defend for 5 and your opponent attacks for 5, you lose all of your defenders and nothing else.
 If you buy 1 more point of defense and defend for 6 instead, you can lose all of your defenders except the Wall, put the last 2 damage there, and at the start of your next turn it has 3 health again.
 Thus by buying just 1 more hp of defense you gained yourself 3, because you were able to waste ("absorb") 2 enemy damage on your Wall.
 For this reason, you should be willing to go to almost any extent to avoid being breached, even for 0, because getting to absorb enemy damage is just so efficient.
 If you have to block with 3 of your Drones to save your Wall, then that is what you must do.
 Always absorb.
 (307th, a top player, has more to say about why absorb is so important here.)

 An extension of the above-principle.
 Prismata is a very well-balanced game, so most of a unit's upsides and downsides are factored into its cost.
-Most of the time, therefore, you don't just have to look at 'which unit is better / has more advantages', you have to look at 'which unit's advantages are worth extra in this situation'.
+Most of the time, therefore, you don't just have to ask which unit is "better", but which unit is better suited to the situation.
 However, one thing that is deliberately not factored into defenders' costs is the power of absorb.
 Doomed Wall is of a similar cost-to-HP ratio to Wall (about 3% better), but also allows you to absorb 1 more damage for free each turn.
 For this reason it is very important to keep at least one Doomed Wall around to supplement your defense so that you are maximizing your absorb.

 Sometimes it is possible to effectively obtain free damage by attacking for a number that prevents the opponent from getting their full absorb.
 For example, against an opponent with nothing but 3 Walls, attacking for 3 or 6 causes them to lose the same amount of defense as if you attacked for 5 or 8.
 In this case, you are exploiting for 2 by denying 2 absorb to your opponent.
 Attacking for 4 or 7 is an exploit for 1.
 If you have offensive finesse (the ability to control exactly how much damage you deal), look for opportunities to exploit your opponent's defense.